 - Participating in intellectually stimulating activities

-Luxury Memory Care in Senior Valley
+Luxury Memory Care in Simi Valley

 Varenita by Griffin Living offers luxury senior living in Simi Valley, CA. Our vibrant retirement community encourages residents to lead active, enriching lives while receiving personalized support and attention.